tapan1911/Music-Mashup/README.md

 * Flexibility: In case of multiple ordering options allows for refresh option which creates a unique mashup each time.

+# Workflow
+Music-Mashup takes the following steps to generate the mashup :

+* Read audio file and convert to wav format
+* Retrieve the lyrics for a song by web crawling
+* Extract highlights of songs by lyrical analysis
+* Calculate BPM for each frame of audio files and relatively order the audio slices using the avg.
+BPM to ensure smooth transitions
+* Play the ordered audio slices using Pygame

 # Author
 Music-Mashup is developed by Tapan Bohra and Medha Shrivastava under the supervision of Professor Ling Liu of Georgia Institute